remal-gradle-plugins/gradle-api/README.md

 `gradleApi` dependency MUST provide `localGroovy` as a transitive dependency.

 `gradleTestKit` dependency MUST provide `gradleApi` as a transitive dependency.

-### SHOULD remove Gradle shadowed dependencies

-Generated Gradle API JAR has some shadowed dependencies (`org.gradle.internal.impldep.**`).
-Such classes SHOULD be considered as internal-only and, thus, excluded from published artifacts.

 ### SHOULD include external dependencies as transitive dependencies